grattan/R_at_Grattan/Organising_R_projects.Rmd

 When it's executing your script, R needs to know where to read files from and save files to on your computer.
 By default, it uses your working directory.
 Your working directory is shown at the top of your console in RStudio, or you can find out what it is by running the command `getwd()`.

-You can tell R which folder to use as your working directory by using the command `setwd()`, as in `setwd("~/Desktop/some random folder")` or `setwd("C:\Users\mcowgill\Documents\Somerandomfolder")`. **This is a bad idea that you should avoid!** If anyone - including you - tries to run your script on a different machine, with a different folder structure, it probably won't work.
+You can tell R which folder to use as your working directory by using the command `setwd()`, as in `setwd("~/Desktop/some random folder")` or `setwd("C:\Users\jamesha\Documents\Somerandomfolder")`. **This is a bad idea that you should avoid!** If anyone - including you - tries to run your script on a different machine, with a different folder structure, it won't work.
 If people can't get past the first line when they're trying to run your script, there's an annoying and unnecessary hurdle to reproducing and checking your analysis.

 In the [words of Jenny Bryan](https://www.tidyverse.org/articles/2017/12/workflow-vs-script/):